Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Cluster polylogarithm maps for the space

 \subsection{The cluster dilogarithm map of complexes and the Bloch complex}

 \la{SEC10.2}

 With the notable exception of the crucial Proposition \ref{L7.4}, other results of Sections \ref{SEC10.2}-\ref{SECC7.4} already appeared in Section \ref{SEC7.4} in the cluster form.
-Yet translating them into the concrete language of configurations is a non-trivial task, which requires careful setting of the background and normalizations.
-It is also serves as the key example.
+However, translating them into the concrete language of configurations is a non-trivial task, which requires a careful setting of the background and normalizations.
+It also serves as a key example.
 Therefore we present all details.

-\paragraph{The $m=0, k=1$ case.} Then $ {\rm K}_{0}$ is a point, ${\rm C}_{0}({\rm K}_{0})=\Z$, and we get a map, see Figure \ref{zc4}: \be
+\paragraph{The $m=0, k=1$ case.} Then $ {\rm K}_{0}$ is a point, ${\rm C}_{0}({\rm K}_{0})=\Z$, and we get a map, see Figure \ref{zc4}: